shixiaoquan/react-native-webview-file-upload-android/README.md

 ## Things this library adds:
  - File input for any type of file
  - Support for downloading files using the Android DownloadManager
+ - Permission requests for Android SDK Version >26 (required for new Play Store builds now, and for updates from November 2018)

 Note that this project scope has slightly expanded beyond its original scope (originally it only added file upload), and it may not retain compatibility